FullStaQD/architecture/docs/06_runtime_view.md

     - Takes the real-time camera images and forwards the image data to the preprocessing

 2. Preprocessing
-    - Takes the image data as input and resizes, rescales, denoises, recolors, ... the images for the suited purpose
+    - Takes the image data as input and performs resizing, rescaling, color conversion, region-of-interest extraction and denoising

 3. Residual Network (ResNet)
-    - Trained ResNet uses the image data to extract the features of an image
+    - Trained ResNet Backbone uses the image data to extract the features of an image
     - Creates a feature vector and forwards the Principal Component Analysis

 4. Principal Component Analysis (PCA)
-    - Uses the feature vectore and reduces the number of features
+    - Due to the limitation fof number of qubits, this  reduces the number of features of the feature vector

 5. Angle Encoding
     - Encodes each feature using rotational gates
     - Creates an encoded quantum state

 6. Quantum Neural Network
-    - Appends the encoded quantum state to a parametrised circuit state
+    - Appends the encoded quantum state to a variational circuit circuit
     - Sends programm to the System Layer

 ### System Layer - Downwards